chef/automate/components/docs-chef-io/content/automate/airgapped_installation.md

 ### Upgrades

-We've committed to ensuring the stability of the upgrade and to supporting Chef Automate's automatic upgrades.
+Chef is committed to ensuring the stability of the upgrade and to supporting Chef Automate automatic upgrades.

-To upgrade an airgapped install, you must supply an airgap bundle.
+To upgrade an airgapped installation, you must first create an airgap bundle.

-On an internet-connected host, follow the steps in [Create an Airgap Installation Bundle]({{< relref "#create-an-airgap-installation-bundle" >}}) to upgrade your Chef Automate command-line tool and prepare an Airgap Installation Bundle.
+Follow the steps in [Create an Airgap Installation Bundle]({{< relref "#create-an-airgap-installation-bundle" >}}) on a machine that connects to the internet to upgrade your Chef Automate command-line tool and prepare an Airgap Installation Bundle.
 Transfer the bundle and Chef Automate command-line tool to the airgapped host and run:

 ```shell
 sudo chef-automate upgrade run --airgap-bundle </path/to/bundle>